My Honolulu: What the Mai Tai Means to Me and 8 Places You Can Mai Tai One On

 Bergeron concocted the drink at his Oakland restaurant, the very first Trader Vic’s.
 But, like Dr. Frankenstein, he couldn’t control his creation for very long once it became a sensation.
 A rival in Hollywood, Donn Beach—real name Ernest Gantt—got his version out at his Don the Beachcomber restaurant.
 Bartenders everywhere tried their hand.

+In 2008, the Royal Kona Resort launched a Don the Beachcomber Mai Tai Festival.
 If you’re wondering why the festival is named after Don the Beachcomber and not Trader Vic’s, well, Beach has way more Hawai‘i cred than Victor Bergeron: He’s credited with creating the International Market Place in 1957.
 He even had his Don the Beachcomber bachelor pad/tiki bar/office up in the branches of the famous big banyan.

 Don the Beachcomber’s claim to the recipe doesn’t come with an explanation for the name, which Vic’s has (“Maita‘i roa ae!” allegedly cried the Tahitians: “Very good!”).
 And the Don’s mai tai recipe that floats around the Internet today doesn’t seem like anything that was going around in 1934.
 It has grapefruit juice as well as lime juice, Pernod, Cointreau and Angostura bitters.
 Maybe that’s why the restaurant chain fell on hard times and the last California outpost, a landmark in Sunset Beach, closed this April.